AherRahul/portfolio-v1/content/articles/11-java-fundamentals/marker-interfaces.md

 }
 ```

-While this works, it can slow down your application if used excessively.

-# Comparison with Annotations

-You might ask why one would choose a marker interface over a marker annotation.
-Both serve similar purposes, but they have different implications.

-*   **Compile-time Safety**: Marker interfaces give you compile-time checks.
-If you forget to implement a marker interface, you will get a compile-time error.
-In contrast, annotations are checked at runtime, which might lead to issues if overlooked.
+Use reflective checks judiciously and consider alternatives if performance is a concern.

+## Marker Interfaces vs. Annotations

+### Compile-Time Safety

+Marker interfaces are checked at compile time, which helps catch missing implementations early.
+Annotations, however, are typically processed at runtime, which may delay error detection.

+### Inheritance and Polymorphism

-*   **Inheritance**: Marker interfaces allow for polymorphism.
-You can define a common behavior that can be used across different classes.
-Annotations do not have this inheritance feature.
+Marker interfaces support polymorphism through Java’s inheritance model, allowing classes to be grouped and processed as a common type.
+Annotations do not provide this capability.

-However, annotations are more flexible.
-They can include additional metadata, which can be beneficial in certain situations.
-For example:
+### Flexibility and Metadata

+Annotations can carry additional metadata, offering more flexibility.

+Example of a marker annotation:

 ```java
 @Retention(RetentionPolicy.RUNTIME)